 Access and use of room and facilities

-The proprietor must not unreasonably restrict or interfere with the quiet enjoyment of facilities or the resident’s room by the resident.
+The proprietor must not unreasonably restrict or interfere with the quiet enjoyment, comfort of privacy of facilities or the resident’s room by the resident.
 They must ensure that the resident has reasonable access at all times to their room and to toilet and bathroom facilities.

 When exercising their right of entry to the resident’s room, they must do so in a reasonable manner and not stay in the room longer than necessary to achieve the purpose of entry without the resident’s consent.